For Miss A. Lee, my teacher 1962-1964

 A New Name

 The Victory Place School was renamed Victory Primary School in 1951.
 Presumably this was because calling it Victory Place School no longer made as much sense since the main entrances to the school were now on the northern side in the cul-de-sac Elba Place.
-Another motivation may have been the desire to imply that the victory referred to in the name was the triumph of the allies in the 2nd World War rather than the defeat of Napoleon commemorated by the street name Victory Place.
+Another motivation may have been the desire to imply that the victory referred to in the name was the triumph of the allies in the 2nd World War, as well as Nelson’s flagship H.M.S.
+Victory, and the defeat of Napoleon, commemorated by the street name Victory Place.

 Thank You Film Award